Akirahai/FlipAttack_OpenSource/README.md

 This README documents the small open-source test runner included in this repository.
 It focuses only on the local/vllm runner files under `src/` and explains how to run `main_open_source.py` and `main_open_source_eval.py` to test open-source victim models.

 ## What this runner does

 - Generates adversarial "flip" prompts from a CSV benchmark (`data/harmful_behaviors.csv`).
 - Uses `vllm` to run batched generation on a local victim model (Hugging Face or compatible checkpoint).
 - Saves a JSON checkpoint keyed by dataset id containing: `id`, `goal`, `flip_attack`, `all_prompt` (or `formatted_prompt`), and `output`.
-- Optionally, a separate evaluation script (`main_open_source_eval.py`) can load the checkpoint and run judge-LM evaluation (resumable, batched).
+- Optionally, a separate evaluation script (`main_open_source_eval.py`) can load the checkpoint and run judge-LM evaluation.

-This runner is intended for testing open-source models locally (or on your cluster) without calling cloud APIs.

 ## Quick environment & installation